ehmicky/log-process-errors/.github/pull_request_template.md

 🎉 Thanks for sending this pull request! 🎉

+Please make sure the title is clear and descriptive.

 If you are fixing a typo or documentation, please skip these instructions.

-Otherwise please:

-- add a clear and descriptive title.
-- fill in the sections below.
+Otherwise please fill in the sections below.

 **Which problem is this pull request solving?**